phone dropped in water

 While these phones cannot guarantee that they will not be damaged if submerged in water for an extended period, they can easily withstand spills or unexpected rainfall.

 Another option is to buy a water-resistant case, which will be useless if you use any of the phone’s ports.
-To begin, purchasing this type of waterproof case is one of the most straightforward ways to protect your phone.
+First, purchasing this type of waterproof case is one of the most straightforward ways to protect your phone.

 Search the items on Amazon and other online stores.
 If you know you’ll be near water, you can even purchase and keep a dry bag for your phone.